What are Performance Bonds?

 - Is a contract of guarantee where the Surety accepts joint and several responsibilities for the performance of the Contractor’s obligations under the construction contract.

-- Makes the Surety liable for the operation of the trigger clause (evidence of a financial default or breach of the terms of the contract), and the Obligee is sustaining loss as a result of such defaults.
+- Makes the Surety liable for the operation of the trigger clause (evidence of financial default or breach of the terms of the contract), and the Obligee is sustaining loss as a result of such defaults.

 The second type of bond is the unconditional bond.